The Alabama River in Monroe County, Alabama.

 -Affects how we live, work, worship, create, and play

-Join us for a SUPER Teacher workshop that flows into our Smithsonian “Water/Ways” exhibit currently traveling Alabama.
+In 2022, we presented a SUPER Teacher workshop that flowed into our Smithsonian “Water/Ways” exhibit traveling Alabama.

 -Explore how Alabama’s waterways have shaped Alabama’s history